bratislava/bratislava.github.io/docs/recipes/wsl.md

 sudo install -o root -g root -m 0755 kubectl-vsphere /usr/local/bin/kubectl-vsphere
 ```

 After this you should be able to log into our kubernetes cluster.
-You can test and login in by following our [Login guide](../deployment-and-infrastructure/kubernetes/Login.md).
+You can test and login in by following our [Login guide](./kubernetes-lens-setup.md).
-More info about kubernetes can be found in our [kubernetes section](../deployment-and-infrastructure/kubernetes/).

 ### `kubeseal`